tjd1234/cmpt135spring2024/obsidian/135website2024/namespaces.md

 ## Name Collisions
 Xavier and Yang are working together on a large programming project.
 While they do talk to each other, they don't discuss every line of code they write.

-One day Xavier writes this:
+One day Xavier writes this function:

 ```cpp
 // kbd_events.cpp